 37. Use an exit-intent subscription pop-up

-We’ve found success in generating leads by allowing the reader to download the contents of a page as a PDF.
+We’ve found success generating leads by allowing readers to download a page's content as a PDF.
 How?
 We include a form or a slide-in pop-up on a few of our blogs.
 You’d think that since the content is all there ‘for free’, people wouldn’t want to fill in a form.
-But, we’ve found people love having the option.
+But we’ve found people love having the option.
 I’ll take my blog to go, please.

 39. Use progressive fields on your form

 Although you may want all their information at once, you’ll increase conversion when you present people with a shorter form.
 It helps to use dynamic progressive fields to gather different information about leads every time they convert.
-To get people to return to your site so they can fill in these forms, encourage leads to return with a clever email strategy.
+To get people to return to your site and fill out these forms, encourage leads to come back with a clever email strategy.
 It’s a better experience for your contacts and you’ll see more results over the long term.

 14 things that will ruin your B2B landing page